dtudk/pythonsupport-page/docs/dropincafe/index.rst

    * - Compressed files
      - Files can be reduced in size by re-arranging the internals of the file.
-       This makes them un-readable until one decompresses the files.
+       This makes them unreadable until one decompresses the files.

-       Some files are more succeptible for large compressions (text files), while other files will rarely be compressed further (JPEG images).
+       Some files are more susceptible to large compression (text files), while other files will rarely be compressed further (JPEG images).

    * - Command